 The EC reading can also tell you if you need to add more nutrients.
 By measuring EC, you can prevent nutrient deficiencies and ensure vigorous growth.

-The nutritional requirement of marijuana plants depends on growth stage, and may also vary from strain to strain.
+Depending on the growth stage, the nutrients for weed plants are different and this may also vary from strain to strain.
 Since so many factors are involved, there are “standard” EC levels.
 The following chart should give you an idea of optimal EC values.

 |Growth Stage||Recommended EC Values (in mS/cm)||Recommended EC Values (in μS/cm)|

 |Early Vegetative||1.1 to 1.4||1100 to 1400|

 |Late Vegetative||1.2 to 1.5||1200 to 1500|

 To obtain the EC value of the nutrient solution, you’ll need a good-quality EC meter.
 There are several brands available, with prices ranging from tens to hundreds of dollars.
 Try to get the best one your budget allows, one that can also measure pH, TDS and temperature.
 Some products to check out include:

 - COM-360 Waterproof Professional Series pH/EC/TDS/Temperature Meter by HM Digital